-Google Nest thermostat energy savings projections are based on real world data from actual household use of our thermostats, studies and experiments performed by Nest, as well as multiple independent studies conducted by third parties and energy companies.
+Google Nest thermostat energy savings projections are based on data from actual household use of our thermostats, studies and experiments performed by Nest, as well as multiple independent studies conducted by third parties and energy companies.
 On average, customers who install a Nest thermostat save money on their heating and cooling bills.
-Individual savings are not guaranteed.

 Thermostats matter a lot for overall energy use